 - The vehicle’s title (sometimes referred to as a pink slip), signed by the person selling the car.
 (Their signature is required on Line 1 of the title.)

-- If the vehicle’s title has been lost, stolen, or damaged, complete an Application for Duplicate or Transfer of Title (REG 227) form.
+- If the vehicle’s title has been lost, stolen, or damaged, complete an Application for Replacement or Transfer of Title (REG 227) form.

 - If the seller is not the owner whose name is on the title, you will need a Bill of Sale signed by both the seller and the person whose name appears on the title.